 "The highpoints of my career were winning a gold medal at the 2010 Commonwealth Games and becoming Australian No1," said Pilley.

 Pilley states 'technique' as his strength as a squash player: "I hit the ball well."
 This was a fact he proved conclusively in October 2011 when he hit a ball at 175 mph to create a new world record!

-While back home, Pilley was delighted to be appointed as an Ambassador for the Clarence Valley - "the area where I was born and raised!"
+In May 2012, Pilley was named Squash Australia senior athlete of the year, and later in the year was delighted to be appointed as an Ambassador for the Clarence Valley - "the area where I was born and raised!"